 We are part of the Monticello District and the Stonewall Jackson Area Council of Boy Scouts of America (BSA).
-If you are interesting in becoming part of our Troop, we encourage you to visit with us during our Tuesday Night Meeting.
-Please contact our Scoutmaster to arrange the visit, and we will show you why Troop 111 is an great place for boys to learn and grow.
+If you are interested in learning about our Troop or becoming a member, we encourage you to visit us during our Tuesday night meetings.
+Please contact our Scoutmaster to arrange the visit, and we will show you why Troop 111 is a great place for boys to learn and grow.

 Track us at: N 38° 10.537’ – W078° 24.680’ – Elev.
 602ft

 Troop 111 will be conducting our annual Christmas Tree Sale fundraiser beginning this weekend.
 We’ll be at three different sales lots: Barracks Road (corner of Barracks & Emmett St), Better Living (Rt 29, just south of WalMart), and Pantops (in the MedExpress parking lot).

 11/25/16: Better Living, 5-9PM (Panthers)